Nagul71/mdp-representation/README.md

 ```

 ### Sample Action
-A sample action could be the customer deciding to switch from Option A to Option B.
+A sample action could be the customer deciding to switch from Website A to Website B.

 ### Reward Function
 ```
 The customer receives a reward of 0 for staying with the current option.
-If the customer switches to the last option (Option C), they receive a reward of 1.
+If the customer switches to the last option (Website C), they receive a reward of 1.
 There are no intermediate rewards for other actions or states.
 ```